Dragomir-Bogdan-George/css-youtube-clone/README.md

 # Acknowledgments

-Special thanks to the developers and designers who inspire us with their innovative web creations on YouTube!
+Special thanks to Simon from SuperSimple.dev (SuperSimpleDev on YouTube).